Readless

 • RSSbrew is the strongest open-source option (AGPL-3.0, self-hosted, OpenAI-compatible) but requires you to host the server, manage your own API keys, and accept that the project's README explicitly notes it is "still under development."

-• Substack, beehiiv, Ghost, and Kit all expose public RSS feeds at standard URLs (e.g. publication.substack.com/feed).
-Any tool in this comparison can ingest them; only Readless also accepts the email version for paid subscriber-only posts.
+• beehiiv, Ghost, and Kit all expose standard RSS endpoints; any tool in this comparison can ingest them.
+Only Readless also accepts the email version for paid subscriber-only posts.

 Quick Facts: Readless RSS Digest